Priority search tree: Construction

+However, if the points are sorted by their key values then the tree can be constructed in linear time.
+This can easily be done by constructing a balanced binary tree over the key values (as leaves) in linear time.
+Each internal node stores a pointer to the lowest priority node and count of number of items in the subtree rooted at that node.
+Thus, the node with minimum priority can be identified in constant time.
+The median of remaining points and the item with next smallest priority can be identified in O(log n) time.
+Thus, the recurrence relation is T(n)=2T(n/2)+O(log n)=O(n).

 Grounded range search

 The priority search tree can be efficiently queried for a key in a closed interval and for a maximum priority value.
 That is, one can specify an interval [min_key, max_key] and another interval [-∞, max_priority] and return the points contained within it.
 This is illustrated in the following pseudo code: